 - Cash is king: Bring cash as most of the beach warungs, stalls and entrance fees do not accept credit cards.

 - Enjoy the sunset: Uluwatu beaches offer some of the most stunning sunsets.
-Plan to stay in the evening to witness the spectacular colors over the Indian Ocean.
+Stay until evening to witness the spectacular colors over the Indian Ocean.
 Some of the best sunsets I’ve ever seen have been at Balangan Beach.

 Don’t forget to buy an eSIM!
 Gone are the days when you had to get a local SIM and hope you wouldn’t get scammed.